 It should be said in fairness that Comrade Axelrod-who now wants to convert this mistaken formulation, one obviously tending towards opportunism, into the germ of new views-at the Congress, on the contrary, expressed a readiness to "bargain", saying: "But I observe that I am knocking at an open door" (I observe this in the new Iskra too), "because Comrade Lenin, with his peripheral circles which are to be regarded as part of the Party organisation, goes out to meet my demand."
 (And not only with the peripheral circles, but with every kind of workers' union: cf. p.
-242 of the Minutes, the speech of Comrade Strakhov, and the passages from What Is To Be Done? and A Letter to a Comrade quoted above.)
-"There still remain the individuals, but here, too, we could bargain."
+242 of the Minutes; the speech of Comrade Strakhov, and the passages from What Is To Be Done? and A Letter to a Comrade quoted above.)
+"There still remain the individuals, but here, too, we of his formulation by examples in which there can be no question of people arbitrarily styling or proclaiming themselves members.

+could bargain."
 I replied to Comrade Axelrod that, generally speaking, I was not averse to bargaining, and I must now explain in what sense this was meant.
-As regards the individuals-all those professors, high-school students, etc.-I would least of all have agreed to make concessions; but if doubts had been aroused as to the workers' organisations, I would have agreed (despite the utter groundlessness of such doubts, as I have proved above) to add to my Paragraph 1 a note to the following effect: "Workers' organisations which accept the Programme and Rules of the Russian Social-Democratic Labour Party should be included in the largest possible numbers among the Party organisations."
-Strictly speaking, of course, the place for such a recommendation is not in the Rules, which should be confined to statutory definitions, but in explanatory commentaries and pamphlets (and I have already pointed out that I gave such explanations in my pamphlets long before the Rules were drawn up); but at least such a note would not contain even a shadow of wrong ideas capable of leading to disorganisation, not a shadow of the opportunist arguments \ and "anarchistic conceptions" that are undoubtedly inherent in Comrade Martov's formulation.
+As regards the individuals-all those professors, high-school students, etc.-I would least of all have agreed to make concessions: but if doubts had been aroused as to the workers' organisations, I would have agreed (despite the utter groundlessness of such doubts, as I have proved above) to add to my Paragraph 1 a note to the following effect: "Workers' organisations which accept the Programme and Rules of the Russian Social-Democratic Labour Party should be included in the largest possible numbers among the Party organisations."
+Strictly speaking, of course, the place for such a recommendation is not in the Rules, which should be confined to statutory definitions, but in explanatory commentaries and pamphlets (and I have already pointed out that I gave such explanations in my pamphlets long before the Rules were drawn up); but at least such a note would not contain even a shadow of wrong ideas capable of leading to disorganisation, not a shadow of the obbortunist arguments and